 It's a common misconception that the wool industry is harmless, but that couldn't be further from the truth...

-In 2019, it’s time we stop wearing wool from sheep.
+It’s time we stop wearing wool from sheep.